ianhomer/dotfiles/README.md

 installation and configuration takes place with scripts in the bin/ directory, however just look at bin/dotme to see what actually happens.

-You can also update parts of the initialisation separately, see `dotme ?` to get a list of each part.
+You can also update parts of the initialisation separately, see `dotme -h` to get a list of each part.

 # Thanks